Referral information for GPs

-Pigmented lesions and squamous cell carcinomas are out of scope and require direct referral to a hospital dermatology department.
+Pigmented lesions and squamous cell carcinomas are out of scope and require direct 2 week wait referral to a hospital dermatology department.

 The patient is not:

-• is less than 1 cm in diameter with clearly defined margins
+- is less than 2 cm in diameter on the body, and less than 1cm on the head and neck, with clearly defined margin

-• is not a recurrent BCC following incomplete excision
+- is not a recurrent or persistent BCC following previous surgery

 If the BCC does not meet the above criteria, or there is any diagnostic doubt, following discussion with the patient they should be referred to the hospital dermatology department.
 Incompletely excised BCCs should be discussed with the hospital dermatology department.

 Bowens is an increasingly common premalignant skin disease characterised by flat erythematous scaly patches commonly on the lower legs.
 Treatment options are varied and include efudix, cryotherapy, PDT and shave excision, curettage and cautery.
 If your patient is suspected of having Bowens disease and has failed topical treatment with efudix for 4-6 weeks then it is appropriate to refer to the Community Dermatology Clinic.
 We will offer shave excision, curettage and cautery.
 We do not offer cryotherapy.